 - having fair skin

-- having light-colored hair and blue, green, or
+- having light-colored hair and blue, green, or gray eyes

 - having long-term exposure to UV radiation